Iran Airtour

-Iran Airtour is a privately owned Iranian airline that was launched in 1973.
+Iran Airtour (ایران ایرتور) is a privately owned Iranian airline that was launched in 1973.
 Its main base is Mashhad Airport.

 History

 Foundation and early years

-Iran Airtour is one of Iran's private airlines, established in 1973 by Iran Air (Persian: هواپیمایی جمهوری اسلامی ایران) with the aim of launching tours to the cities of Iran and different countries.
+Iran Airtour is one of Iran's private airlines, established in 1973 by Iran Air with the aim of launching tours to the cities of Iran and different countries.
 In 1982, Iran Airtour started scheduled domestic tours from all over Iran to Mashhad.
 Two years later, the airline started to develop foreign tours to China, UAE, India, Singapore and Malaysia.

 Iran Airtours flight activity as an independent airline started in 1992 in Mashhad, which became the operations center of the airline.
 A direct air link from Mashhad to the centers of 13 provinces ensued.
 Iran Airtour was also responsible for operating flights from different cities to Mecca for pilgrimage, as well as regional flights with 19 aircraft to Damascus, Stockholm, Moscow, and Ashgabat.

 Development since 2010

 Until 2010, Iran Airtour was one of the state-owned airline companies in Iran, but subsequently, in accordance with Article 44 of the Constitutional law, ownership was assigned to Hesayar Co., a subsidiary of the Iranian Ministry of Defence.
 Because four of five consecutive payment checks from Hesayar Co. bounced for insufficient funds, the original assignment was canceled.
 After another auction in 2016, the airline was conceded to the private sector.

 In October 2021, Iran Airtour got permission to fly in the European airspace, making it the second Iranian airline to be able to do so.
 Iran Airtour is also one of the companies that has a license for aviation training in Iran (ATO) from the National Aviation Organization.
 Iran Airtour is a member of the International Air Transport Association (IATA) and holds the IATA Operational Safety Audit (IOSA), audited by IATA-approved auditors.
 Iran Airtour Airlines consists of more than 1300 specialized and skilled personnel in different parts.

 On 17 January 2025, it was reported that Iran Airtour will launch non-stop flights between Tehran and Paris commencing 31 January 2025.
 The route will be serviced two times weekly with its Airbus A300-600 aircraft.
 In addition, new routes to Germany, Spain and Italy are in the pipeline and will be launched in March 2025.